HESA Ababil: Iraq

 On 16 March 2009, an American F-16 operating in Iraq shot down an Iranian Ababil 3 drone on 25 February 2009 that had been flying through Iraqi airspace for "almost an hour and 10 minutes."
 The drone crashed about 60 miles northeast of Baghdad, 12 miles inside Iraqi territory near the town of Balad Ruz in Diyala Governorate.
 Officials at Iraq's Defence and Interior ministries suggested that the drone might have been scouting for routes to smuggle Iranian weapons into the country.
 The New York Times, however, speculated that the drone was monitoring Iranian dissidents in Iraq, such as those at Camp Ashraf, which is located near where the drone crashed.
 Abdul Aziz Mohammed Jassim, head of military operations at the Iraqi defence ministry stated that since the drone, "crossed 10 km into Iraq, it's most likely that its entrance was a mistake."

 More recently, Ababil-3 UAVs have been used extensively in the Iraqi Civil War.
 Their use began in summer 2014, shortly after the Fall of Mosul, from Rasheed Air Base.

 Iran

 Iran is the primary operator of Ababil UAVs.
 Iran operates large numbers of Ababil-2 UAVs, mostly for training air defense crews, and operates Ababil-3 UAVs for surveillance use.

 Syria

 Ababil-3 UAVs have been used in the Syrian Civil War since 2012.
-They have been used heavily and are some of the most commonly used UAVs in the war.
+They have been used by Syrian Army and are some of the most commonly used UAVs in the war.
 They are especially commonly seen over Damascus.